-This document, if approved by an Examiner, and by you, the residents of Wivenhoe, will control what happens here in Wivenhoe in terms of land use and building through to 2032.
+This document was considered by an Independent Examiner in March 2019 who recommended that it goes forward to Referendum by you, the residents of Wivenhoe.
+If you vote in its favour, it will control what happens here in Wivenhoe in terms of land use and building through to 2033.

-Once the Wivenhoe Neighbourhood Plan is approved, any planning application for development in the area which goes before the Planning Committee of Colchester Borough Council (CBC) must accord with the Planning Policies, all 32 of them, which are contained in this document.
-If not, the planning application will be rejected.
+Once the Wivenhoe Neighbourhood Plan is adopted, any planning application for development in the area which goes before Colchester Borough Council (CBC) must be determined in accordance with the planning policies contained in this document and other planning policies which together form the development plan unless other material considerations indicate otherwise.